Syrian literature: 20th-century theatre and screenplays

 Theatre productions in European style presenting plays translated from French had already been performed in Damascus in the 1880s, when Salim and Hanna Anhouri opened a theatre hall in the Bab Touma district.
-The playwright Abu Khalil Qabbani (1835–1902) is credited with fostering the development of theatre in Damascus in the nineteenth century.
-In addition to writing theatrical works, he formed theatre troupes and opened a theatre in Damascus.
+The playwright Abu Khalil al-Qabbani (1833–1903) is credited with starting the development of theatre in Damascus in the 1870s.
+In addition to writing theatrical works, he formed a theatre company and opened a theatre in Damascus.
+In 1893, he performed with his company at the Chicago World Fair.

 Modern Syrian theatre became popular after 1959, when the National Theatre Company was created.
 This company performed both in the Al-Hamra Theatre with 500 seats and in a theatre half that size, built for this purpose and named after Qabbani.
 His legacy is also reflected in the play An Evening with Abu Khalil Qabbani, by the Syrian playwright Saadallah Wannous (1941–1999).

 Wannous has been considered as a major representative of Arab political drama since the 1970s.
 With some of his plays influenced by German writer Bertolt Brecht, Wannous reached audiences who did not usually read prose literature.
 He was also editor of the Arts and Culture section of the Syrian newspaper Al-Baath and the Lebanese daily As-Safir.
 Further, Wannous was a long-time director of the Syrian administration for music and theatre and editor of the theatre magazine Hayat al-masrah (Theater Life).
 He was also a founding member and lecturer of the Higher Institute of Dramatic Arts in Damascus.

 Walid Ikhlasi (1935–2022), besides being known as author of short stories and novels, was a lecturer for dramatic arts and an innovative playwright.
 His style is characterized by an experimental, surrealistic and absurd nature, often mixed with a realistic tone.
 Mamdouh Adwan (1941–2004) was a prolific writer, lecturer and author for the theatre and television series.
 In addition to numerous plays and screenplays, his works include poetry collections, novels, newspaper articles and literary translations from English into Arabic.

 Mohammad Al Attar (b.
 1980) is a contemporary Syrian playwright and dramaturg who emigrated to Berlin after studying in Damascus.
 His plays, written in Arabic, have been performed in original and translated versions since the 2000s, including in theatres of the Middle East, the USA, Great Britain, France and Germany.
 Because his plays have dealt with the fate of refugees and the war in his country, he has been described as "an important chronicler of war-torn Syria."
 Similar fates and experiences are present in Liwaa Yazji's plays Goats (2017) and Q & Q (2016), performed at the Royal Court Theatre, London, and at the Edinburgh Fringe Festival.